markgyoni/geopol/docs/Getting_Started/Recipe_Changes.md

 This page contains information about recipe changes on the server.

-We have changed recipes to gate certain items with overly easy recipes.
-This is done to prevent players from getting certain items too early.
-Usually, changed recipes require more resources and investment into other mods.
+We have changed recipes to gate certain items with overly easy recipes to prevent players from getting certain items too early.
+Usually, changed recipes require more resources or investment into other mods.
 Also, some of these items were just not balanced for the progression roadmap, so we decided to change them.

+Items are only banned as a last resort for balancing, or due to dupe/exploit issues out of our control.

 *These changes will not be visible if our JEI scripts are not installed on the client.*